MatteoRomiti/lightning_study/README.md

 ## Requirements

-- python3
-- jupyter notebook
+- python3 + jupyter notebook
+- scala
+- R
 - get the data from Zenodo [here][zenodo] and place the `data` folder next to the `src` folder
 - `pip install -r requirements.txt`
 - [optional] an API token for [GraphSense][GS API]